 The workshop will present a genre-based approach to editing (and translating) research article abstracts and introductions.
 These two sections are chosen because they come together to tell nearly the “whole story” of the research experience.
 The conventions and the underlying structure of information in these sections will be examined from a genre perspective, with special emphasis on the use of standard “moves” and “steps” that conform to readers’ expectations.
 Knowledge of these conventions will allow language facilitators to identify anomalies that might reduce an author’s possibilities of success with readers.

-The basics of genre analysis applied to research articles will be introduced, and the scientific discourse of abstracts and introductions will be considered with reference to the needs and practices of authors and readers.
-The first part of the workshop will consider different conventions for the writing of abstracts and ways in which author’s editors can help to adapt them to the expectations of readers.
-In the second part, the Create a Research Space (CARS) model (see Swales, 1990) will be presented as a tool for analyzing introductions and for identifying what Swales calls strategic “moves".
+Description/structure: The basics of genre analysis applied to research articles will be introduced, and the scientific discourse of abstracts and introductions will be considered with reference to the needs and practices of authors and readers.
+The first part of the workshop will consider different conventions for the writing of abstracts and ways in which authors' editors can help to adapt them to the expectations of readers.
+In the second part, the Create a Research Space (CARS) model (see Swales, 1990) will be presented as a tool for analyzing introductions and for identifying what Swales calls "strategic moves".

 The workshop will be very practical and participative, using examples, exercises and group discussion.
-It will consider the structure and style of research articles from a range of disciplines, with a particular focus on health sciences and engineering.
+It will consider the structure and style of research articles from a range of disciplines.
 Participants will have the opportunity to apply the principles of genre analysis to selected texts and learn to identify the salient features.
 This analysis will provide them with a tool for approaching research articles in disciplines that are both familiar and unfamiliar to them.

-Bazerman, Charles (1988).
+Bazerman, C. (1988).
 Shaping Written Knowledge: The Genre and Activity of the Experimental Article in Science.
 Madison, Wisconsin: University of Wisconsin Press.
-(Now available online from WAC Clearinghouse Landmark Publications in Writing Studies, http://wac.colostate.edu/books/bazerman_shaping/
+(Now available online from WAC Clearinghouse Landmark Publications in Writing Studies, https://wac.colostate.edu/books/bazerman_shaping/).